aff3ct/streampu/docs/wip.md

 to keep the old numerical values of already existing tasks but this time with a breadth-first type algorithm.

-## End-of-sequence commutes
+## End-of-sequence Commutes

 Currently a sequence may not end with a switcher task, this is problematic for pipelines as this means that individual stages cannot have a commute as their last task.
-This would require modifications to the `last_subsequence()` function, as an end-of-sequence commute would still have a children.
+This would require modifications to the `last_subsequence()` method, as an end-of-sequence commute would still have a children.

 ### Example